chsasank/chsasank.github.io/_posts/classic_papers/2020-11-12-protocol-for-packet-network-inter-communication.md

-Provision for fragmentation (regardless of where it is performed) permits packet size variations to be handled on an individual network basis without global administration and also permits Hosts and processes to be insulated from changes in the packet sizes permitted in any networks through which their data must pass.
+Provision for fragmentation (regardless of where it is performed) permits packet size variations to be handled on an individual network basis without global administration and also permits hosts and processes to be insulated from changes in the packet sizes permitted in any networks through which their data must pass.